redhat-cop/cloud.aws_ops/roles/backup_select_resources/README.md

 * **selection_excluded_resources**: List of resources to exclude from backup
 * **selection_tags**: List of resource tags selected for backup
 * **selection_conditions**: Conditions for resources to back up
 * **backup_role_name**: (Required) The name of an IAM role with permissions to perform all needed backup actions for the selected resources.
-Alternatively, provide a new for a new IAM role which will be created with the same permissions as the AWSBackupDefaultServiceRole (note: these permissions allow backups and restores for all resources).
+Alternatively, provide a name for a new IAM role which will be created with the same permissions as the AWSBackupDefaultServiceRole (note: these permissions allow backups and restores for all resources).

 ### Included sample resource selection variables
 These are included in vars/main.yaml for use as-is or as examples for modification.